dahlbyk/seattle-javascript-401d16/frontend/class-29-component-composition/README.md

 ## Overview
 #### Component Composition
 ###### Composition
 Some components dont know their children a head of time.
 React components can use the speacal `children` prop to pass children directly into their output.
-For example a speach bubble component could be passed a SuccessMessage or ErrorMessage component to be used as a child component.
+For example a `SpeachBubble` component could be passed a `SuccessMessage` or `ErrorMessage` component to be used as a child component.

 ###### Specialization
 Composition can be used to create special cases of another component.
 For example a Modal component could be composed to create a SingupModal or a LoginModal.